EASS-HIT-PART-A-2024-CLASS-IV/todolist-app/README.md

 ```bash
 docker-compose run --rm backend-test
 ```
 This will execute the tests within a temporary container based on the configuration in docker-compose.yml.
-Refer to the comments in test.py for more details on how the tests are structured.

 ## Demo🎥: